-To load the experimental data from a store location, instantiate the
+To load an experiment from a storage location, you can use the

-machinable will index all directories of the storage and cache the data to enable reload-free fast access.
-If experiments are still running, machinable will reload information automatically.
+The interface will cache the data to enable reload-free fast access.
+If experiments are still running, machinable will reload changing information automatically.

 To access the experiments components, use